ViktorBusk/LunarChad/README.md

 >The goal of this project is to combine both [LunarVim](https://github.com/LunarVim/LunarVim) and [NvChad](https://github.com/NvChad/NvChad), getting the best parts from each.

-* [LunarVim](https://github.com/LunarVim/LunarVim)  ships jam packed, mainly with LSP and project support, right out of the box.
+* [LunarVim](https://github.com/LunarVim/LunarVim) is jam-packed, mainly with LSP and project support, right out of the box.

 * [NvChad](https://github.com/NvChad/NvChad) looks absolutely stunning, with a variety of built in themes to choose from.